devzl/next-staging-name/README.md

 # Next staging branch name

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action generate a staging name in a future day.

 # Usage